alexknvl/awesome-scala/README.md

 # Awesome-scala
-A curated list of awesome and *interesting* Scala libraries:
+A curated list of awesome and *interesting* Scala libraries.
+Biased and subjective.

 Final tagless:
   - https://github.com/typelevel/cats-tagless